SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 as per the rules defined below.

 Bitwise left and right shifts have the effect of multiplying (or dividing) an integer number by a factor of two.
-Shifting an integer's bits to the left by one position will double its value, whereas shifting it to the right by one position will halve its value.
+Shifting an integer's bits to the left by one position doubles its value, whereas shifting it to the right by one position halves its value.

 ..
 TODO: mention the caveats to this claim.